Todd-C-Goldfarb/UASRM/README.md

 The idea revolves around the concept of treating an audio as an image (spectrogram format), and then using inpainting techniques commonly used on standard imaging on the spectrogram.

+NOTE: The .ipnyb currently fails, as it is up to the user to input a dataset for use.
+Once a dataset.wav file is provided, the code will run.

 ![image](https://github.com/Todd-C-Goldfarb/UASRM/assets/132838573/ff60a346-6170-488b-a6d5-de2a5bc18345)

 As a summary, the .ipnyb file contains: